ECW One Night Stand (2005): Reception

 According to reports, many people backstage were very happy with the way One Night Stand went and many former ECW wrestlers that had worked the pay-per-view described it as a "fun" event.
 325,000 people bought the event on pay-per-view.
 Many tried to order it through WWE's official website, but the website was shut down because not enough bandwidth was available.

+Gunther has named the Awesome-Tanaka bout as his favorite WWE match ever.

 Aftermath

 WWE adopted One Night Stand as an annual pay-per-view event and continued the theme of featuring hardcore-based matches on the show.
 The event returned to the Hammerstein Ballroom for ECW One Night Stand 2006.
 Just prior to this 2006 event, WWE established a third brand dubbed ECW for former wrestlers of the original promotion, as well as newer talent, to compete on.
 One Night Stand would continue for another two years (dropping the "ECW" name in 2007 and just being promoted as WWE), until it was replaced by Extreme Rules in 2009.
 One Night Stand was originally just renamed to Extreme Rules for 2009, but in 2010, WWE declared that Extreme Rules was its own chronology, one that was no longer part of the One Night Stand chronology.
 Extreme Rules, however, continued the hardcore-based theme.